lsbardel/python-stdnet/README.rst

 Requirements
 =================
 * Python 2.6, 2.7, 3.2, 3.3 and pypy_.
 Single code-base.
+* redis-py_ for :ref:`redis backend <redis-server>`.
+* Optional pymongo_ for the mongo backend.
+* Optional pulsar_ when using the asynchronous redis connection or the test suite.
 * You need access to a Redis_ server version 2.6 or above and/or a Mongo_ server.
-* Optional Cython_ for faster redis protocol parser.
-* Optional pymongo_ for the mongo backend.
-* Optional pulsar_ only when using the asynchronous redis connection or the test suite.

 Philosophy